jimken123/jimken123.github.io/_pages/tsundoku.md

 #### A Manual for Cleaning Women - Lucia Berlin

 Took me a few years to find this, after endlessly seeing on those lists of 'Important Writers.'
-A wide ride of interlinked stories, recurring characters, and a notion that it's not really fiction.
+A wild ride of interlinked stories, recurring characters, and a notion that it's not really fiction.

 <img src="/img/tsundoku/9781529077223.jpg" width="300">